clemenkok/cloudstellation/README.md

 The objective of this project is to build an application that can distinguish between a dog and a cat.

 The workflow is as such: A user accesses the public IP exposed by ECS and uploads an image containing a cat or dog onto the platform.
 ECS is running a Docker image that we upload on ECR, which contains a Flask application that can call Rekognition to perform inference using our trained model.
 It then outputs the result onto the screen.
+<br/><br/>
+## Project IV: Docker-based Flask App with Aurora Serverless
+### RDS, Secrets Manager, Docker

+The objective of this project is to create a Docker-based application that interacts with an Aurora serverless instance.
+Using Flask, we set up some APIs which then can be used to get data from our Aurora Serverless Database.